kjell/mcn-2020-git-haiku/index.md

-Here, where a thousand
+If there were fragrance
-sky-reflecting violets
+thoughts come - and there is loneliness;
-Since there is no rice
+Mogami River.